william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 - Use short valid date windows
 - Use low limits only in Dev

+Recommended coverage:

+- Create new LiveStacks and new LiveStack Events to test the complete setup flow from a clean starting point.
+- Edit existing LiveStacks and existing LiveStack Events to test upgrade/regression behavior.
+- Change dates, timezone, title, overrides, max users, concurrent users, selected entries, active flags, requestors, and status.
+- Try to find flaws by changing fields in different orders, saving repeatedly, syncing after partial changes, and switching LiveStacks more than once.

 Avoid using production-like public events for destructive remap testing because changing the parent LiveStack can delete obsolete generated child mappings/events.

+Also test existing LiveStack functionality in LiveLabs that is not event-code based.
+Normal public LiveStacks should still load, subscribe, launch entries, reserve sandboxes, run tenancy content, mark content complete, and return to the normal LiveStack flow as they did before this feature.

 ## QA Completion Checklist